alseekford/410_Project2/index.md

 For the locally weighted regression we have:
 **$$  \large \hat{y} = X (X^{T}WX)^{-1}(X^{T}Wy) $$**

-  - For LOWESS, $ \hat{y}$ is obtained as a different linear combination of the values of y.

 ```
 **In Locally Weighted Linear Regression, the predictions made are a linear combination of the actual observed values of the dependent variable.**